Why Secure Coding Matters

 emergency patch mode and more time on

 product outcomes.
-In practical terms,
+In practical terms, secure

-developers.
-It is a quality multiplier that
+It is a quality multiplier that lowers

-lowers operational drag.
+operational drag.

 This is why high-performing engineering